baev/allure-cli-depricated/README.md

 ```bash
 $ allure path/to/directory/with/xml/files
 ```
-By default report is generated to directory named **output**.
+By default report is generated to directory named **allure-report**.
 When done simply open **index.html** page from the output directory or type:
 ```bash
 $ allure report open
 ```